nagyist/tao-user-guide/src/groups/exporting-groups.md

 **Step 3:** After clicking on the class, select from the Actions Bar *Export* (fourth item from the left).

 Alternatively, an individual group can be clicked on for exporting, without creating a new class to transfer it in.
-However, in most instances it is more useful to organize the transfer in a single folder that can be exported in one go.
+However, in most instances it is more useful to organize the transfer in a single folder that can be exported.

 The pane that comes up on the canvas will ask that you confirm that the folder or group file highlighted is the one that should be exported as a Resource Description Framework or RDF file.
 Click the blue *Export* button in the pane to continue with the export.